About the Nursing Workforce Diversity Conference

 More Diversity & Inclusion Events

 The LGBTQ+ Health Summit educates and activates the health sciences community on LGBTQ+ health and creates new pathways to serve LGBTQ+ communities.
-The second annual summit will take place April 17, 2020.
+The summit scheduled for April 17, 2020, has been cancelled.

-The Native Nations Nursing Summit focuses on educating nurses about the public health needs of Wisconsin Native communities while highlighting the use of an integrated team model in healthcare.
-The fifth annual summit, "Building a Strong Mind, Body, and Spirit," took place November 15, 2019, in Baraboo, WI, in partnership with the Ho-Chunk Nation.
+The Native Nations Nursing Summit, held in November, focuses on educating nurses about the public health needs of Wisconsin Native communities while highlighting the use of an integrated team model in healthcare.

 “This conference and the conversations it advanced are vital for diversifying the workforce and helping to embed diversity and equity frameworks into healthcare systems.”Dr. Mel Freitag, diversity officer, UW–Madison School of Nursing